brick/math/README.md

 ### Immutability

-The `BigInteger` and `BigDecimal` classes are immutable: their value never change, so that they can be safely passed around.
+The `BigInteger` and `BigDecimal` classes are immutable: their value never changes, so that they can be safely passed around.
 All methods that return a `BigInteger` or `BigDecimal` return a new object, leaving the original object unaffected:

     $ten = BigInteger::of(10);